Peter McCreath: Biography

 A journalist and teacher by training, McCreath was elected to the House of Commons of Canada in the 1988 election as the Progressive Conservative Member of Parliament for the Nova Scotia riding of South Shore.
+He succeeded longtime MP Lloyd Crouse, who retired after thirty-one years in the House.

 In 1991, he became Parliamentary Secretary to the Minister of State for Finance and Privatization.
 In 1993, he was appointed Parliamentary Secretary to the Minister of Industry, Science and Technology and to the Minister for International Trade.

-When Kim Campbell succeeded Brian Mulroney as PC Party leader and Prime Minister of Canada, she appointed McCreath to Cabinet as Minister of Veterans Affairs.
+In the summer of 1993, when Kim Campbell succeeded Brian Mulroney as PC Party leader and Prime Minister of Canada, she appointed McCreath to Cabinet as Minister of Veterans Affairs.
 However, McCreath's cabinet career was short-lived as both he and the Campbell government were defeated in the subsequent 1993 general election.

-Following his defeat, McCreath turned to business entering the field of public affairs, communications and government relations.
-After 5 years with CIBC, he established his own company, PMC Communications Inc.
+Following his defeat, McCreath turned to business, entering the field of public affairs, communications and government relations.
+After five years with CIBC, he established his own company, PMC Communications Inc.

-McCreath became Founding Chairman of the Nova Scotia Liquor Corporation in 2001.
-During the past 8 years he has led the transformation of the NSLC into leading and award winning Canadian retail organization and one of Canada's most profitable crown corporations.
+In 2001, upon the creation of the Nova Scotia Liquor Corporation, McCreath became its chair.
+He oversaw a period of sustained success for the organization.

-McCreath has written several books, is a co-author of the history textbooks Discovering Canada, Canadian History: Voices and Vision, has authored a biography, The Life & Times of Alexander Keith, Nova Scotia's Brewmaster (2001), A History of Early Nova Scotia (1982 with John G. Leefe), The People's Choice (about life as an MP – 1995), Exquisite Destinations: Adventures of a Maritimer in Lesser-Known Places (2018).
-From Columbus to Louisbourg: The Colonial Evolution of Atlantic Canada and New England (2020), and "Le Loutre: Acadia's Warrior Priest" (2021).
+McCreath has written several books.
+He is a co-author of the history textbooks Discovering Canada and Canadian History: Voices and Vision; a biography, The Life & Times of Alexander Keith, Nova Scotia's Brewmaster (2001), A History of Early Nova Scotia (1982 with John G. Leefe), The People's Choice (1995, about his time as an MP), Exquisite Destinations: Adventures of a Maritimer in Lesser-Known Places (2018), From Columbus to Louisbourg: The Colonial Evolution of Atlantic Canada and New England (2020), and Le Loutre: Acadia's Warrior Priest (2021).